Why I Love Friday Abstinence, Meat Fridays, & the Sacred Heart of Jesus

 “Holy Family Hearts” by Tricia Dugat, Providential Co.

 It is often displayed together with the Immaculate Heart of Mary, which is traditionally also on fire, surrounded by a crown of flowers rather than thorns, and is sometimes shown pierced by a sword.
-(The feast of the Immaculate Heart of Mary is celebrated the day after the feast of the sacred heart.)
+(The feast of the Immaculate Heart of Mary is celebrated the day after the feast of the Sacred Heart.)

 “Holy Family Hearts” by Tricia Dugat, Providential Co.